-In Fig.~\ref{fig:Short}, we show the motion of two enantiomers in the time interval $t\in[0,\,0.1]\,\text{s}$, where the chiral molecules move in the distance of the typical wavelength scale.
-We are interested in two cases with the initial velocity along $\hat{q}$ direction [shown in Fig.~\ref{fig:Short}(a1) and Fig.~\ref{fig:Short}(a2)] and along $\hat{p}$ direction [shown in Fig.~\ref{fig:Short}(b1) and Fig.~\ref{fig:Short}(b2)], respectively.
-Fig.~\ref{fig:Short}(a1) and Fig.~\ref{fig:Short}(b1) respectively show the change of the displacement perpendicular to the initial velocity direction over time in these two cases.
-We find these displacements in Fig.~\ref{fig:Short}(a1) and Fig.~\ref{fig:Short}(b1) are much smaller than the corresponding displacement in the initial velocity direction (about $0.01\,\text{m}$).
-Then the movement is regarded as one-dimensional along the direction of initial velocity.
+In Fig.~\ref{fig:Short} we show the motion of two enantiomers in the time interval $t\in[0,\,0.1]\,\text{s}$, where the chiral molecules move in the distance of a typical wavelength scale.
+We are interested in two cases with the initial velocity along $\hat{q}$ direction [shown in Figs.~\ref{fig:Short}(a1) and \ref{fig:Short}(a2)] and in the $\hat{p}$ direction [shown in Figs.~\ref{fig:Short}(b1) and \ref{fig:Short}(b2)], respectively.
+Figures~\ref{fig:Short}(a1) and \ref{fig:Short}(b1) show the change of the displacement perpendicular to the initial velocity direction over time in these two cases, respectively.
+We find that these displacements in Figs.~\ref{fig:Short}(a1) and \ref{fig:Short}(b1) are much smaller than the corresponding displacement in the initial velocity direction (about $0.01\,\text{m}$).
+Then the movement is regarded as one dimensional in the direction of the initial velocity.

-The one-dimensional movement along the direction of initial velocity reflects some characteristic of the induced scalar potentials along this direction.
-Thus, we show the change of the displacement increment along the direction of initial velocity over time in these two cases in Fig.~\ref{fig:Short}(a2) and Fig.~\ref{fig:Short}(b2), respectively.
-For the same enantiomer with the same inner dressed state, comparing the displacement increment along the initial velocity direction in Fig.~\ref{fig:Short}(a2) and Fig.~\ref{fig:Short}(b2), the former [i.e., $q(t)-v_{q}(0)t$] is thousands of times longer than the latter [i.e., $p(t)-v_{p}(0)t$].
+The one-dimensional movement in the direction of the initial velocity reflects some characteristic of the induced scalar potentials in this direction.
+Thus, we show the change of the displacement increment in the direction of the initial velocity over time in these two cases in Fig.~\ref{fig:Short}(a2) and \ref{fig:Short}(b2), respectively.
+For the same enantiomer with the same inner dressed state, comparing the displacement increment in the initial velocity direction in Figs.~\ref{fig:Short}(a2) and \ref{fig:Short}(b2), the former [i.e., $q(t)-v_{q}(0)t$] is thousands of times longer than the latter [i.e., $p(t)-v_{p}(0)t$].
 Comparing the separation distance between two enantiomers with the same inner dressed state in Fig.~\ref{fig:Short}(a2) with the one in Fig.~\ref{fig:Short}(b2), the former is also thousands of times longer than the latter.
-In this sense, we conclude that, when the chiral molecules move in the distance of typical wavelength scale, the separation distance between two enantiomers corresponding to the initial velocity along $\hat{q}$ axis (affected by $\phi_{r}$) is about a thousand times longer than that corresponding to the initial velocity along $\hat{p}$ axis (not affected by $\phi_{r}$).
+In this sense, we conclude that, when the chiral molecules move the distance of a typical wavelength scale, the separation distance between two enantiomers corresponding to the initial velocity along the $\hat{q}$ axis (affected by $\phi_{r}$) is about $1000$ times longer than that corresponding to the initial velocity along the $\hat{p}$ axis (not affected by $\phi_{r}$).